costajob/app-servers/README.md

 ```

 #### Memory
-Memory footprint is fair for an AOT compiled language
+Memory footprint is just fair, considering D is an AOT compiled language

 #### CPU
 Vibe standard implementation does not run in parallel.